ricomonster/journal-blogging-platform/readme.md

 gulp
 ```

-Do you want this thing to run like in production?
+Do you want this thing to run for production?
 ```bash
 gulp --prod
 ```